Q: Is Hiring a DUI Lawyer Really Worth It?

 For that reason, the officer really can’t comment at trial as to what blood alcohol concentration he believes a driver may have had at the time based on their inability to successfully complete either the alphabet or the counting tests.

-Q: Not Guilty” or “Case Dismissed”.
-How to Hear This on Your DUI Case?
+Q: Not Guilty” or “Case Dismissed.”
+How to Hear This in Your DUI Case?

-A: Find the right lawyer; you have to take time to go meet lawyers at their office and talk to them face-to-face about the facts and circumstances of your case; not every case can be won and not every case should be tried; there are some for which the evidence is simply so negative and overwhelming that you won’t get a good result trying the case on the facts, but if you have a very experienced lawyer who can screen the case very carefully and thoroughly to make that determination, you may be able to get a great result through careful and skillful negotiation.
+A: Find the right lawyer; you have to take time to go meet lawyers at their office and talk to them face-to-face about the facts and circumstances of your case.
+Not every case can be won, and not every case should be tried.
+There are some for which the evidence is simply so negative and overwhelming, that you won’t get a good result trying the case on the facts.
+But if you have a very experienced lawyer who can screen the case carefully and thoroughly to make that determination, you may be able to get a great result through careful and skillful negotiation.
 To do that, you have to find a very good lawyer who knows what to do with the facts, both good and bad, as they appear in your case.

 Q: What Are Some Mistakes that Will Jeopardize Someone’s DUI Case?

-Presuming we can’t go back and undo what happened prior to the traffic stop, people make a lot of mistakes by waiting too long to hire a lawyer; there are very specific deadlines to meet, like you must file a written request for a driver’s license hearing.
-People, who receive a DUI, put it in the glove box and try to act like it didn’t happen until the day before court have probably missed the deadline to even ask for a hearing regarding driver’s license suspension.
+Presuming we can’t go back and undo what happened prior to the traffic stop, people make a lot of mistakes by waiting too long to hire a lawyer.
+There are very specific deadlines to meet with a DUI matter.
+For example, you must file a written request for a driver’s license hearing.
+People who receive a DUI often put it in the glove box and try to act like it didn’t happen until the day before court.
+By then, they have probably missed the deadline to even ask for a hearing regarding driver’s license suspension.